argoproj/argo-cd/docs/CONTRIBUTING.md

 The make command can take a while, and we recommend building the specific component you are working on

 * `make codegen` - Builds protobuf and swagger files.

-Note: `make codegen` is slow because it uses docker + volume mounts.
-To improve performance you might install binaries from `./hack/Dockerfile.dev-tools` and use `make codegen-local`.
-It is still recommended to run `make codegen` once before sending PR to make sure correct version of codegen tools is used.

 * `make cli` - Make the argocd CLI tool
 * `make server` - Make the API/repo/controller server
 * `make argocd-util` - Make the administrator's utility, used for certain tasks such as import/export